 At the end of the day, it's all about the audience members and what you are providing for them.
 How are you connecting with them emotionally?
 How are you speaking to their lives?
 How are you interacting with them while you're on the stage?

 Don't be afraid to reach out to an audience member or get the audience to sing along with you.
 Don't be afraid to shout out your audience or individuals in your audience that you really appreciate.

 Our body language says a lot about how we're feeling in the moment without us ever needing to say a word.
 Make sure you're practicing good posture and a confident swagger when you're on stage.

 Keep the performance alive by moving around a lot, using hand movements to connect with the audience, and being your most confident self.

 Putting on performance can be a very anxiety-inducing process.
 Still, hopefully, you've put in enough effort with your practicing so that you won't have to be in your head too much while the performance is actually happening.

 Something will likely come up that will throw you off guard, but if you're skilled enough and have enough experience with performances, you won't be caught up in your head about messing up or something going wrong with the flow of things.

 If you're in your head, try to shake off negative or over-analytical thoughts and just be in the moment.
 Your performance doesn't need to be perfect, so give up on that right now if you're striving for perfection!

 Related Post: How To Get Over Stage Fright When Performing

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.